 Many Americans have no choice but to take on debt just to meet their basic living needs.
 Add to that a sudden, unexpected expense or loss of income—like job loss, unforeseen medical bills, or divorce—and you have a recipe for financial ruin.

 Doing it all on your own can be tough, especially when you don’t know all of the options available to you.
-In order for you to make a plan to put your credit card debt behind you for good, you need to understand the most widely used ways to get out of credit card debt; including do-it-yourself methods and professional debt relief services like Freedom Debt Relief.
-Read on to learn more about these solutions as well as good habits that could help you stay out of debt.
+In order for you to make a plan to put your credit card debt behind you for good, you need to understand the most widely used ways to get out of credit card debt.

 Understanding Credit Card Debt

-If you want to get out of credit card debt, the first thing you need to do is understand what credit card debt is and what credit card debt is not.
-Before diving into this topic, though, it’s important to define some terms that relate to credit card debt.
+If you want to get out of credit card debt, you need to do understand what credit card debt is and what credit card debt is not.
+It’s important to define some terms that relate to credit card debt.

 - Credit is the money that a person or organization is willing to lend to you with the expectation that you will repay them in the future.
 Credit can come in different forms, including loans and credit cards.